LEYA-HSE/ABAW10-BAH/README.md

 * Scheduler: Cosine annealing learning rate scheduler.
 * Training: 15 epochs with a batch size of 4.
 * Regularization: Label smoothing with a factor of 0.1.
-* Hardware: Executed on an NVIDIA Tesla T4 GPU.
 * Data Split: Training, validation, and testing sets partitioned in a 70:15:15 ratio.

 ---